-Whenever possible, Local, State and Provincial sponsors are required to use the scoring criteria as established in this manual.
+Whenever possible, Local, State and Regional sponsors are required to use the scoring criteria as established in this manual.

-All Local, State and Provincial YHEC programs utilizing rules and regulations contained in this manual will provide eligibility for their participants to take part in the YHEC program (i.e. Local, State, Provincial, or International levels).
+All Local, State and Regional YHEC programs utilizing rules and regulations contained in this manual will provide eligibility for their participants to take part in the YHEC program (i.e. Local, State and Regional levels).